laravel/spark-docs/quickstart.md

 #### Post Installation Setup

-Once Spark is installed, make sure the NPM dependencies have been installed via the `npm install` command, the `gulp` command has been executed, and the database migrations have ran.
+Once Spark is installed, make sure the NPM dependencies have been installed via the `npm install` command, the `npm run dev` command has been executed, and the database migrations have ran.
 You should also configure your e-mail address as a "developer" so that you have access to the [Kiosk](/docs/4.0/kiosk).
 Simply add your e-mail address to the `$developers` property in the `App\Providers\SparkServiceProvider`.

 > **Note:** If you need a development environment for your Spark project, be sure to check out [Homestead](https://laravel.com/docs/homestead).